Tetro48/cambridge-modpack/readme.md

 ## How to use
 Download the source code ZIP from [here](https://github.com/Tetro48/cambridge-modpack/archive/master.zip).

-Once done, if you're running the latest of the latest from Tetro48's Cambridge fork, unpack the modpack, and drag and drop the modpack folder into the game, otherwise extract the `tetris` and `res` folder into one of these directories, depending on how you're running Cambridge
+Once done, if you're running the latest Cambridge build, unpack the modpack, and either drag and drop the modpack folder into the game, or copy the `tetris` and `res` folders into one of these directories, depending on how you're running Cambridge
 (create any folders that don't exist!):

 * If you're running the game through a .exe, extract them into `%APPDATA%\cambridge\`.